Summer 2014 Hours: Sunday-Thursday, 1-7pm

 The Georgetown University Writing Center is a free resource open to all enrolled Georgetown students.
 Graduate and undergraduate students trained in teaching writing are available to assist you at any stage of the composing process.
 Whether you are just beginning to brainstorm or revising a later stage of your work, our goal is to provide a collaborative center for the discussion of writing.
 Rather than simply proofreading papers for errors, consultants work to help individuals improve their own critical thinking, revision, and editing skills.

 Most consultations take place in 217A Lauinger.
-We also offer a limited number of appointments for SCS students at Georgetown Downtown or online.
+We also offer a limited number of appointments online.

 How Should I Prepare?